RoboLions/frc-2026/README.md

 - Flip paths on both the X and Y axies about a centerpoint using 'followPath'.
 - Log the current path trajectory for aura points (enabled via 'PursuitProfile').
 You are encouraged to tinker around with the logging of this library as you see fit.
 - Accept a pose supplier, reset odometry function, and a 'PursuitProfile'.
 More info on the 'PursuitProfile' class below.
+- Includes an SendableChooser if you wish to register autos with this factory.

 ### PursuitProfile
 PursuitProfile is used to inform the PursuitAutoFactory of constraints and PIDs.
 You can: